RoGUENeRF: A Robust Geometry-Consistent Universal Enhancer for NeRF

 \section{Conclusion}

 We have presented \ours, a geometry-consistent NeRF enhancer which combines concepts from 3D and 2D vision to substantially improve the image quality of NeRF renderings in real world settings.
-Our model accurately finds correspondences between different camera views by performing 3D alignment and non-rigid refinement, while also being robust to errors in camera pose estimation and reducing reprojection artifacts with geometry-aware attention. \ours \ achieves consistent improvements in PSNR, SSIM and LPIPS and qualitatively demonstrates significant improvements in image quality over six varied NeRF baselines and existing state-of-the-art NeRF enhancers across three challenging real world datasets.
-Our model demonstrates wide applicability and strong generalization, fine-tuning on a novel scene in as quickly as $1$ minute to learn the distribution of image degradations.
+Our model accurately finds correspondences between different camera views by performing 3D alignment and non-rigid refinement, while also being robust to errors in camera pose estimation and reducing reprojection artifacts with geometry-aware attention. \ours \ achieves consistent improvements in image quality over six varied NeRF baselines and existing NeRF enhancers across three challenging real world datasets.
+Our model demonstrates wide applicability and strong generalization, fine-tuning on a novel scene in under $60$ minutes to learn the distribution of image degradations.

-We present further detailed qualitative and quantitative evaluation of our method in Sections \ref{sec:video} and \ref{sec:per-scene}.
-We evaluate the amount of training data required to train our model compared to the state-of-the-art in Section \ref{sec:data} and compare inference speeds in Section \ref{sec:inference}.
-We present full implementation details of each component of our method in Section \ref{sec:implementation}.